ietf-tapswg/api-drafts/draft-trammell-taps-interface.md

 SendParameters.Add(parameter, value)
 ~~~

-The Send Parameters are organized in *Message Properties* and *Application Intents*.
 The Send Parameters share a single namespace with the Transport Parameters (see
 {{transport-params}}).
-This allows to specify Protocol Properties and that can
+This allows the specification of Protocol Properties that can
-be overridden on a per-Message basis or Application Intents that apply to a
+be overridden on a per-Message basis.
-specific Message.

 Send Parameters may be inconsistent with the properties of the Protocol Stacks
 underlying the Connection on which a given Message is sent.
 For example,